 Not really.
 This is a somewhat common problem on the 2011 Samsung plasma models where the anti glare filter was pealing of the corners.
 Some people had success exchanging their set for this issue, so you might want to try your luck if it bothers you.

 Which has a better picture quality, a matte screen TV or a glossy one?

-A matte TV screen does affect a little bit the picture quality.
+A matte TV screen does affect a the picture quality a little bit.
 Unfortunately, a matte screen does not only diffuse light coming at the TV, but also from inside of it.
 That diffusion will create a small blurry effect.
 In a glossy screen, like a Plasma TV, the light goes out without diffusion, producing a clearer image.
-A matte screen has its downside, but if you have a room full of windows then it might be the only option suitable for you.
+A matte screen has its downsides, but if you have a room full of windows then it might be the only option suitable for you.

 Yes, you buy a third party filter and apply it on top of an existing television.
 For example, ViewGuard

-makes filters that goes up to 65" in size.
+makes filters that go up to 65" in size.

-Where on the plasma screen is the built in filter placed, the outer surface of the screen?
-If so does cleaning the rub it off?
+Where on the plasma screen is the built-in filter placed - the outer surface of the screen?
+If so, does cleaning rub it off?